briandrum/codes.forchagrin.com/_chapters/chapter-513-drug-abuse-control.md

 3. _(c)_  Whoever violates this section is guilty of permitting drug abuse, a misdemeanor of the first degree.
 If the felony drug abuse offense in question is a violation of Ohio R.C.
-2925.02, 2925.03, 2925.04 or 2925.041 as provided in Ohio R.C.
-2925.13, permitting drug abuse is a felony and shall be prosecuted under appropriate State law.
+[2925.02][ORC Section 2925.02], 2925.03, 2925.04 or 2925.041 as provided in Ohio R.C.
+[2925.13][ORC Section 2925.13], permitting drug abuse is a felony and shall be prosecuted under appropriate State law.

 4. _(d)_ In addition to any other sanction imposed for an offense under this section, the court that sentences a person who is convicted of or pleads guilty to a violation of this section may suspend for not more than five years the offender's driver's or commercial driver's license or permit.
 However, if the offender pleaded guilty to or was convicted of a violation of Ohio R.C.
-4511.19 or a substantially similar municipal ordinance or the law of another state or the United States arising out of the same set of circumstances as the violation, the court shall suspend the offender's driver's or commercial driver's license or permit for not more than five years.
+[4511.19][ORC Section 4511.19] or a substantially similar municipal ordinance or the law of another state or the United States arising out of the same set of circumstances as the violation, the court shall suspend the offender's driver's or commercial driver's license or permit for not more than five years.

 5. _(e)_ Any premises or real estate that is permitted to be used in violation of subsection (b) hereof constitutes a nuisance subject to abatement pursuant to